Table of Contents

 Difference Between Plinth Area and Built-Up Area

 As far as the difference between plinth area and built-up area is concerned, the former refers to the area covered by a structure, measured out of external wall finishes and multiplied by the number of floors, provided that the feet have the identical plan.
-In contrast, a plinth area is covered by the plinth of a structure, measured likewise out to out of wall finishes.
+In contrast, a plinth area is covered by the plinth of a structure, measured likewise from out to out of wall finishes.

 Difference Between Plinth Area and Floor Area